Marcelo Claure: Girona FC

-More recently, in August 2020, Claure invested in Girona FC in Spain, partnering with City Football Group to promote the team and becoming a board member.
+In August 2020, Claure invested in Girona FC in Spain, partnering with City Football Group to promote the team and becoming a board member.

+New York City FC

+On September 17, 2024, City Football Group announced that Claure had purchased ten percent of their MLS team New York City FC, including its planned stadium in Queens, New York City.
+Claure announced that he was "proud to be part of this team" in "the greatest city in the world".

 Boards and committees

-Claure is a member of the board at T-Mobile USA.
-He also serves as executive chairman of WeWork.
-He joined the board of Univision Holdings in November 2020.
-In 2018 Claure joined the board of Arm Limited, a semiconductor company. and resigned in 2022.
-He became the chairman of both Fortress and Brightstar Global Group Inc. in 2019 and is also on the boards of the Bolivian-American Chamber of Commerce and Florida International University.
+Claure is a member of the board at T-Mobile USA and chairman at Bicycle Capital.
+He is also on the board of Girona FC.

+He also was executive chairman of WeWork until early 2022.
+He was on board of Univision Holdings from November 2020 and had resigned by 2023.
+In 2018 Claure joined the board of Arm Limited, a semiconductor company, and resigned in 2022.
+He became the chairman of both Fortress and Brightstar Global Group Inc. in 2019.
+He had resigned from Fortress by 2023.
+He is also on the boards of the Bolivian-American Chamber of Commerce and was previously on the board of the Florida International University.
 Claure was in the Aspen Institute's 2016 class of Henry Crown Fellows and a member of the Aspen Global Leadership Network.
 He is a member of the Group of Fifty and the Presidential CEO Advisory Board at the Massachusetts Institute of Technology.